-- 1. Completion of Assessment of Fires less than 300 acres in size is completed and submitted. - 2.
+- 1. If your forest has not already completed the Assessment of Fires less than 300 acres where aerial retardant was used and avoidance areas are nearby, complete this annual assessment requirement.
+Please refer to Chapter 7 for instructions. - 2.
 Ensure that all assessments that documented misapplication effects into avoidance areas are submitted. - 3.
 Completion of monitoring.
 If longer term monitoring required, ensure plans for upcoming years/needs are documented as such in comments section of assessment forms.
 (It is the responsibility of the Forest to ensure local level monitoring requirements are completed)